netas-ch/ClickToCallOverHttpExtension/README.md

 # «ClickToCall over HTTP» Firefox Extension
 Firefox browser extension to open "tel"-links with a IP-phone which provides a HTTP-API.
-For example Yealink, Snom and others.
+For example Yealink, snom and others.

 ## configuration
 Go to about:addons in firefox, click on this extension and choose the "settings" tab.
 Set URL, username and password of your IP-phone.